You are here

 - Responsible for evaluating medical devices, including in vitro diagnostic tests, and monitoring them throughout their lifecycle to ensure they continue to meet an appropriate level of quality, safety and performance.

 - Responsible for conducting laboratory testing, quality assessment and test procedure development in scientific disciplines such as microbiology, immunobiology, molecular biology, biochemistry, chemistry, and biomaterials engineering.
-The branch also contributes to the evaluation of a range of therapeutic products for market authorisation.
+The branch also contributes to post market monitoring and the evaluation of a range of therapeutic products for market authorisation.

 Manufacturing Quality Branch

 - Responsible for ensuring manufacturers of medicines, medical devices, as well as blood, tissue and cellular therapies, meet appropriate quality standards.
 This involves both the physical inspection of manufacturing facilities in Australia and abroad as well as provision of clearances for facilities where suitable inspections have been carried out by comparable overseas regulators.
 The branch also coordinates product recalls when necessary and provides technical advice to support Medicines Regulation Division's decisions, particularly on matters relating to manufacturing practice and quality management.

 Regulatory Practice and Support Division

-The Regulatory Practice and Support Division which provides operational regulatory policy advice and specific support services that ensure efficient, best practice regulatory operations to the Regulatory Services Group.
+The Regulatory Practice and Support Division which provides operational regulatory policy advice and specific support services that ensure efficient, best practice regulatory operations to the Health Products Regulation Group.

 The Division includes: